Sex And Crystal Meth: Risks And Dangers

 How Crystal Meth Affects Sexual Decisions And Encounters

 Crystal meth gets its name from its crystal-like appearance, caused by the chemicals and cleaning agents used to make it.
-It affects the body by increasing the neurochemicals dopamine, serotonin, and norepinephrine.
+It affects the body by increasing the levels of the neurochemicals dopamine, serotonin, and norepinephrine.
 Many young people get hooked on crystal meth after they first try it.
-After using it just one time, they often find that they can’t stop themselves from using it again.
+After using it just once, they often find they can’t stop using it again.

 What Happens When You Have Sex While On Crystal Meth?